 If you keep the blood sugar at a range of 7% or lower, you reduce the chances of nerve damage by 60%.
 Having a healthy blood sugar level slows the process and eases pain caused by diabetic neuropathy.

 Here are a few tips to keep blood sugar levels in check:

-- Exercise 5 days a week at a minimum of 30 minutes.
+- Exercise 5 days a week for a minimum of 30 minutes.

 - Take prescribed medication for blood sugar.